aathornburg/lift-tracker/README.md

 - Move all these todos into the issues category in GitHub
 - ~~Make a Lift module~~
 - Create a checkbox for "Straight sets" underneath the # of sets input on the add lift modal
+- Make modals open up from the right and be full-height

 To Do:
 - Update gulp so that I don't need to provide the base templates URL every time for every view (ideally, move every view into the folder of each component)